 After college, I decided I didn’t want to stare at actuarial formulas and work on complex mathematical algorithms for the rest of my life.
 I decided to take a different route, into sales (think Boiler Room pounding the phones in a loud room).
 Man, was this a change!

 I realized I was actually really good at phone sales and you could make a lot of money.
 Basically, I was in charge of my own destiny since it was primarily commission based.
-I finally peaked out my earnings where it was hard to make much more plus my bosses at the time decided to drastically lower our commission structure to finance their expensive houses.
+I finally peaked out my earnings after about 5 years where it was hard to make much more plus my bosses at the time decided to drastically lower our commission structure to finance their expensive houses.
 Needless to say I left and started my own consulting firm.

 The year was 2008.
 What came next was the largest hurdle I have ever had to face, the Great Recession.
 I was hit with a ton of bricks.
 Every manager and company I called had fear in their voice about closing down or losing their jobs.
 Here I was trying to staff these companies with additional employees who were busy laying people off left and right.

 The next couple of years would define my career path and get me to where I am today.
 These were very tough times.
 Instead of giving up I decided to trim the fat and get my livings costs down as low as possible.